google/fiddle/docs/index.md

 ### Support for partials

-The `fdl.Partial` class transforms into a `functools.partial` instance when built, allowing configuration of partial functions (and additionally classes, using a custom `partialclass` type).
+The `fdl.Partial` class transforms into a `functools.partial` instance when built, allowing configuration of partial functions and classes.

 ### Printing, codegen, and visualization